 Skip to contents

-Welcome to this comprehensive guide on using the create_stackedbar function from the dashboardr package.
-This function is designed to create highly customizable interactive stacked bar charts from survey data, making it particularly valuable for communication science researchers and other social scientists working with categorical data.
+Welcome to this comprehensive guide on using the viz_stackedbar function from the dashboardr package.
+This unified function creates highly customizable interactive stacked bar charts from survey data, supporting two powerful modes:

-The create_stackedbar function handles many common data preparation tasks automatically, including:
+The function handles many common data preparation tasks automatically, including:

 • Converting haven_labelled columns (from SPSS imports) to R factors